 (2) 75 percent correct for students entering grade 9 in 1997 and thereafter, as based on the first uniform test administration of February 1998.

-(b) The third through 8th grade and high school level test results shall be available to districts for diagnostic purposes affecting student learning and district instruction and curriculum, and for establishing educational accountability.
-The commissioner must disseminate to the public the test results upon receiving those results.
+(b) Third, fifth, and seventh grade test results shall be available to districts for diagnostic purposes affecting student learning and district instruction and curriculum, and for establishing educational accountability.
+The commissioner must disseminate to the public the third, fifth, and seventh grade test results upon receiving those results.

-(c) State tests must be constructed and aligned with state academic standards.
-The testing process and the order of administration shall be determined by the commissioner.
-The statewide results shall be aggregated at the site and district level, consistent with subdivision 1a.
+(c) In addition, at the high school level, districts shall assess student performance in all required learning areas and selected required standards within each area of the profile of learning.
+The testing instruments, the testing process, and the order of administration shall be determined by the commissioner.
+The results shall be aggregated at the site and district level.

-(d) In addition to the testing and reporting requirements under this section, the commissioner shall include the following components in the statewide public reporting system:
+(e) In addition to the testing and reporting requirements under paragraphs (a), (b), (c), and (d), the commissioner shall include the following components in the statewide public reporting system: